aadarshraj02/Simple-page/README.md

 ## Description 🔥

-It's a simple page with minimalanimation and interaction
+It's a simple page with minimal animation and interaction

 ## Used ✨